 Some of the areas he is keen to explore are property, blockchain, artificial intelligence, life sciences, and education.
 In particular, Steve is a huge advocate of B2B startups, which puts him squarely in place with Wavemaker’s investment strategy.

-“I think it’s underserved even if, in many cases, it has the fastest path to profitability and to going global,” he says.
+“I think [B2B businesses] are underserved even if, in many cases, they have the fastest path to profitability and to going global,” he says.
 “For consumer-facing businesses, it’s usually harder to scale beyond borders, and requires a lot more capital.”

 “I’m not in a massive hurry […] Right now, I’m just spending time talking to people and figuring out what’s next,” Steve explains.
 “I’m keeping my mind open – looking for conversations with people who are doing something good.”